open-telemetry/opamp-spec/README.md

 To make a proposal, create a PR in this repo that modifies the specification markdown and the Protobuf files and include a link to the prototype in the description.
-We advise you to attend the OpAMP SIG meeting and discuss your proposal before you spend effort on it to make sure the proposal is aligned with SIG's vision.
+We advise you to attend the OpAMP SIG meeting and discuss your proposal before you spend effort on it to make sure the proposal is aligned with the SIG's vision.

 All new capabilities must be added in [Development](https://github.com/open-telemetry/opentelemetry-specification/blob/main/oteps/0232-maturity-of-otel.md#development)